GuGuss/one-on-one-meetings-notes/README.md

 This will do the following:
 * Copy `TEMPLATE.md` and rename with today's date.
 * Move the new file to the Charlie directory.
+Create the directory if it doesn't exist yet.
-* Add the related link to `SUMMARY.md` (_and create a backup of the file in case something went wrong_).
+* Add the related link to `SUMMARY.md`.
+Create a backup of the file in case something went wrong.

 ## Review your notes